 The World Record

-Only now did Ostrogsky reveal to the world what he had been planning- an assault on Harry Nelson Pillsbury 's world blindfold seance record of 22 boards.
-On February 15, 1904 Ostrogsky began his exhibition against 23 sighted boards at 1 p.m. in the Moscow Chess Club.
+In early 1904, Ostrogsky revealed to the world what he had been planning- an assault on Harry Nelson Pillsbury 's blindfold world record of 22 boards.
+On February 28, 1904 Ostrogsky began his exhibition against 23 sighted boards at 1 p.m. in the Moscow Chess Club.
 Unusually, these 23 boards were manned by only 10 players!
-Almost all of his opponents played multiple boards: J I Rymsa (3 boards); L V Genika (2 boards); A. N. Storozenko (3 boards); V.G.
-Veler (3 boards); Krause (4 boards); Smirnov (2 boards); Pazuchin (2 boards); Pantusov (2 boards); Rudnev (1 board) and Samossky (1 board).
+Almost all of his opponents played multiple boards: J I Rymsa (3 boards); L V Genika (2 boards); A N Storozenko (3 boards); V G Veler (3 boards); Krause (4 boards); Smirnov (2 boards); Pazuchin (2 boards); Pantusov (2 boards); Nikolay Nikolaevich Rudnev (1 board) and Samossky (1 board).
 From 4:50 pm to 6:30 pm Ostrogsky rested, then resumed play until 2:00 am.
-After 11 1/2 hours of play, Ostrogsky's final two opponents had to leave.
-The score at this point was +8-5=7, and it was agreed that the positions of the unfinished three boards be adjudicated.
+After 11 1/2 hours of play, two of his opponents had to leave.
+The score at this point was +8-5=7, and it was agreed that the positions of the unfinished three boards would be adjudicated.
 Both games against Pantusov on boards 20 and 21 were judged draws, and the game against Samossky on board 23 was awarded to Ostrogsky.
 The final score was therefore calculated to be +9-5=9 from 23 boards: a new world blindfold record.La Strategie 1904, p.116

 Board 20 vs Pantusov, adjudicated 1/2-1/2 after 24.b4: "In this exciting and complex position Pantusov apparently had to leave..."
 Hearst and Knott "Blindfold Chess" p.244